George-Ogden/concurrent-language/README.md

 ```bash
 sudo ./backend/bin/main [ARGS]...
 ```
-`sudo` is required to set the priorities and avoid interruption (you can still interrupt on a non real-time kernel).
+`sudo` is required to set the priorities and avoid interruption (you can still interrupt on a non-real-time kernel).
 ## Run
-Alternatively, compile and run in one step.
+Alternatively, compile and run in one step:
 ```bash
 make run FILE=$filename INPUT="$input"
 ```